-Dr. John “Jack” R. Scudder, Jr., a former philosophy professor at Lynchburg College, recently created a scholarship to honor his wife and a longtime colleague.
+Dr. John “Jack” R. Scudder, Jr., a former philosophy professor at University of Lynchburg, recently created a scholarship to honor his wife and a longtime colleague.

 Dr. Scudder has pledged $25,000 to create the endowed John R. Scudder, Jr. and Mary C. Scudder Scholarship fund.
-In March, he visited LC to present the first check for the endowed fund to Lynchburg College President Dr. Kenneth R. Garren.
+In March, he visited LC to present the first check for the endowed fund to University of Lynchburg President Dr. Kenneth R. Garren.

 He created the scholarship in memory of his wife, Professor Emerita Mary C. Scudder, who was director of the college library for 25 years, and his longtime colleague and co-author Dr. Anne Hughes Bishop.